zhubert/malachite/README.md

 => ["FOO", "BAR"]
 ```

-More examples can be found in [examples](https://github.com/zhubert/malachite/tree/master/examples).
+More examples can be found in [examples](https://github.com/zhubert/malachite/wiki/Examples).

 ### Testing

 I'd encourage writing tests for your Go code in the usual fashion. ```app/go/upcase_test.go``` would be the right place for it in the example above.

+Slightly more detail found in [Testing](https://github.com/zhubert/malachite/wiki/Testing)

 ### How Does it Work?